klowe27/word-definer/README.md

 ## Description

 This basic application is a word definer for kids.
-Kids can create a list of words they don't know (but would like to learn) and then come up with their own definitions.
-The homepage of the site lists all the words and allows kids to add additional words.
-When a word is clicked, it takes the user to a page with its definitions; the user can add additional definitions.
+The user can create a list of words they don't know (but would like to learn) and then come up with their own definitions.
+The homepage lets a user add to a list.
+When a word in the list is clicked, it takes the user to a page for that word; the user can add as many definitions as they'd like or delete the word entry.
+The user can also view all words (including definitions), go to a random word, and sort their list of words in alphabetical order.

 ## Setup/Installation Requirements

+* View directly at:
 * In the command line, clone this repository with $ git clone https://github.com/klowe27/word-definer
-* Navigate into the directory and install dependent gems by running $ bundle
+* Navigate into the directory in the command line and install dependent gems by using command $ bundle
 * To launch the application, use command $ ruby app.rb
 * In any browser (preferably Chrome), navigate to http://localhost:4567/

 ## Known Bugs